Château Jolys Jurançon Sec Blanc 2014

 Product Code: 10017/14

-Featured in the 2016 edition of the Revue du Vin de France (French Wine Review) best French wines under 20 euros, with a score of 14/20.
+Featured in the 2016 edition of the Revue du Vin de France (French Wine Review) best French wines under 20 euros.

 89 Points - Wine Enthusiast "Soft and rich with a fine fresh fruitiness and a strong mineral texture" RV

 A delightful, complex, fruity but dry and great-value-for-money wine.
 From the excellent 2014 vintage and from one of the most beautiful and under rated regions in France.
-This is a wine suited to keeping for several years and will continue to drink well for years to come.
+This delicious dry white wine has an excellent acid balance allowing it to age gracefully.

 Terroir: Château Jolys, the largest estate in the Jurançon AOC with its 36 hectares, nestles on the superb hills of Chapelle de Rousse village.
 The gentle slopes are exposed south/south-west and form amphitheatres facing the Pyrenees Mountains.
 Soils are chalky and clayey.